Planning to go off-roading? Then you should take the essential offroading gears with you to return home safe and sound

 4. Air Compressor

 You can easily add traction off-road by dropping the air pressure of tires.
 At the time of driving in a desert, deflating the tires to the safe minimum pressure will help to get the maximum surface width.
 But when you get back in tarmac, you’ll need to re-inflate the tires.
 You can do it easily by using an air compressor.
 So, it’s a good idea to always keep an air compressor in your vehicle.

 When it comes to the air compressor, there are various options you can choose from.
-Go for a model which taps directly into the vehicle battery.
+Go for a model that taps directly into the vehicle battery.
 Don’t go for those models which are designed to be plugged into the cigarette lighter.
 Because they take too long to operate

 5. Tow Strap